 Deep in the art of Texas

-Mara Kapsis, a color and trim designer from Chevrolet who helped designed the 2018 Chevy Equinox, says the light, colors and overall creative spirit of Marfa had a profound impact on her vision.
+Mara Kapsis, a color and trim designer from Chevrolet who helped design the 2018 Chevy Equinox, says the light, colors and overall creative spirit of Marfa had a profound impact on her vision.

 "It is a completely unique place," Kapsis says.
 "When we first drove upon it, it was kind of this burst out of nowhere.
 There were all these contradictions or juxtapositions of the beautiful new architecture and this unique, old architecture and the texture of the landscape.
 And of course this amazing artwork in the heart of it all.
 I think there's kind of no place like it that I've ever been."